The Exerfly Portable; The Perfect Travel Solution For Sports Teams

 That’s A Sweeping Statement…

 The landscape of modern football is one of problem makers, rather than problem solvers.
-The eternal answer as to why a certain procedure, training method or piece of equipment is not being utilised seems to be met with a pre-empted barrage of mindless reasons why nothing has changed procedurally since Mitre was the ball of choice for the premier league.
+The eternal answer as to why a certain procedure, training method or piece of equipment is not being utilized seems to be met with a pre-empted barrage of mindless reasons why nothing has changed procedurally since Mitre was the ball of choice for the premier league.
 The past two years I have spent as Head of Sport science & conditioning at a professional football club have both served as a diverse and dynamic learning experience, aswell as providing myself and my wonderful colleagues a chance to implement our thoughts and theories on a professional sporting environment.

 I find myself more impressed over the organisations that pride small daily wins over the big clinical procedures, with their little black book of surgeons.
 What ever happened to the quiet professional, and the environment where prevention trumps all?
 It is from my love of these high performance environments that my pursuit of trying to expose our players to as much research driven information and practice was born.
 When you look at the week of a modern professional athlete, travel is without doubt one of the biggest risk factors to the consummate professional.
 In which case the answer to many problems is not what’s the most elaborate and sparkly way to get the job done?
 But, what’s the fastest, cheapest and most logistically effective way of getting it done?
 Spatial, logistical, tactical awareness is the modern black book of contacts, and I think, In the Exerfly Portable, we have found that.
 Firstly to understand why I have come to this conclusion we have to understand some basic football happenings.